robstoll/atrium/README.md

 ### 3. Prevents you from Pitfalls
 But not enough.
-There are certain pitfalls when it comes to using an assertion library and Atrium tries to prevent you from those.
+There are certain pitfalls when it comes to using an expectation library and Atrium tries to prevent you from those.

-For instance, an overload of `toEqual` and of `notToEqual` for `BigDecimal` was introduced which are both deprecated and throw a `PleaseReplaceException`.
+For instance, an overload of `toEqual` and of `notToEqual` for `BigDecimal` was introduced which are both deprecated and throw a `PleaseUseReplacementException`.
 The reason behind it?
 It is very likely that a user actually wants to compare that a certain `BigDecimal` is numerically (not) equal to another `BigDecimal` rather than including `BigDecimal.scale` in the comparison.
 Accordingly, the deprecation message of `toEqual` (`notToEqual` alike) explains the problem and suggests to either use `toEqualNumerically` or `toEqualIncludingScale`.
-And if the user should decide to use `toEqualIncludingScale` and at some point an assertion fails only due to the comparison of `BigDecimal.scale` then Atrium reminds us of the possible pitfall.
+And if the user should decide to use `toEqualIncludingScale` and at some point an expectation fails only due to the comparison of `BigDecimal.scale` then Atrium reminds us of the possible pitfall.
 For instance:

 <ex-pitfall-1>